ferv3455/ferv3455.github.io/_cpp_primer/ch3-strings-vectors-arrays.md

     - Otherwise, if `T` is an array type, each element of the array is value-initialized.
     - Otherwise, the object is zero-initialized (e.g. built-in types).
 - We must use direct initialization to supply a size.
 How this is enforced (`explicit`) is described in section 7.5.4.
-- **If list initialization is used to construct a `vector`, the compiler will attempt to list-initialize it first and then fall back to direct-initializating the `vector`.**
+- **If list initialization is used to construct a `vector`, the compiler will attempt to list-initialize it first and then fall back to direct-initializing the `vector`.**
+  - "Attempt": type conversions are allowed as long as they are not narrowing conversions.

 ```cpp
 // Empty vector